otaviof/setup-tekton/README.md

 sudo ./install-cli.sh
 ```

-The script name reflects the component deployed and they are idempotent, you can execute them more than once without side effects.
+The script name reflects the component deployed and they are idempotent, you can run them more than once without side effects.

 [sigsKinD]: https://kind.sigs.k8s.io
 [githubTektonCLI]: https://github.com/tektoncd/cli